Gibber13/blogs.nearinfinity.com/README.md

 The previewer does not currently support:
 + referencing local assets or pages - for example if you have an image to your assets/ folder and link to it from your blog post, the previewer will not recognize the image even though it will be recognized properly on the site when you push it
-+ overriding the date of the post from the header
 + previewing profile pages

 Syntax Highlighting